USS Thomas Hudner: Construction and design

 In 2008, the U.S. Navy decided to restart production of the Arleigh Burke class as orders for the Zumwalt-class destroyer were reduced from thirty-two to three.
-The first three ships (DDG-113—DDG-115) ordered following the product decision are known as the "restart" ships, while "technology insertion" ships (DDG-116—DDG-123) are expected to incorporate certain elements of Arleigh Burke class Flight III, which in turn is planned to run from DDG-125 onwards.
+The first three ships (DDG-113—DDG-115) ordered following the product decision are known as the "restart" ships, while "technology insertion" ships (DDG-116—DDG-123) were expected to incorporate certain elements of Arleigh Burke class Flight III, which in turn was planned to run from DDG-125 onwards.

 Thomas Hudner's keel was laid on 16 November 2015.
 Her christening took place on 1 April 2017, and she was launched three weeks later, on 23 April.
 She completed acceptance trials 3 May 2018, and on 15 June 2018, the Navy accepted delivery of Thomas Hudner from shipbuilder General Dynamics Bath Iron Works.
 Thomas Hudner was commissioned on 1 December 2018, in Boston, Massachusetts.